 - Telephone messages may be left for all teachers on their classroom phones.
 Teachers will return your call at their earliest convenience.
 Teachers may also be contacted by email.
-Please copy the Principal any emails, so administration can assist in your inquiries or questions. - WhatsApp allows the school to send mass notifications that pertain to school related activities.
-Parents are encouraged to add themselves to this database.
-A form is available at the front office for those that desire to receive official messages from the school. - RenWeb and Edmodo are web-based sites where teacher can post assignment grades, homework, etc. for the students.
+Please copy the Principal for any emails, so the administration can assist with your inquiries or questions. - Class Dojo allows the school to send mass notifications that pertain to school-related activities.
+Parents are required to download the application before the first week of school.
+For technical support, please reach out to the director of technology at ext.
+207. - RenWeb and FACTS, Google Classroom are web-based sites where teachers can post assignment grades, homework, etc. for the students.
 This will keep you current on school events.
 Newsletters and announcements may also be included online or some teachers may still send home weekly hard copies.
 It is the parents'/guardians' responsibility to secure these reports.
-Students and parents will be given an access code so they will be able to view their progress reports, watch class related videos, or download documents.
-Teachers are required to upload grades once a week. - Parent-Teacher Conferences are required for all parents during first and third quarters.
+Students and parents will be given an access code so they will be able to view their progress reports, watch class-related videos, or download documents.
+Teachers are required to upload grades once a week. - Parent-Teacher Conferences are required for all parents during the first and third quarters.
 The meetings are scheduled by the school.
-Parents are encouraged to schedule any additional parent-teacher conferences as needed during any time of the school year. - Report cards will not be mailed and must be picked up at the office by parents or legal guardians.
-If a parent or legal guardian is unable to do so, special arrangements can be made by contacting administration.
+Parents are encouraged to schedule any additional parent-teacher conferences as needed during any time of the school year. - Clever Single sign-on platform for all applications related to CMS. - Report cards will not be mailed and must be picked up at the office by parents or legal guardians.
+If a parent or legal guardian is unable to do so, special arrangements can be made by contacting the administration.